 This figure is based on our water stewardship work since 2011 with multiple partners (including but not limited to The Nature Conservancy, Bonneville Environmental Foundation, National Audubon Society).
 Since 2011, we have committed approximately \$6M (approximately \$550 thousand per year) to various projects across Texas, California, Florida, and Mexico, where we have production facilities.
-As a result of this collaboration and other active projects, we have restored 6,200 ML of water, balancing 85% (6,200 / 7,327) of the volume used for beverages in our highest water-risk communities and across the communities where our hot beverages are consumed.
+As a result of this collaboration and other active projects, we have invested in projects with the capacity to address55% of the volume used for beverages in our highest water-risk communities.